abishekrsrikaanth/aftership-laravel/README.md

 ####Webhooks Setup
 This library has in-built support to easily configure the webhook notifications of Aftership.
-To configure the Webhook Route, open the published configuration file.
+To configure the Webhook Route, open the published configuration file and setup the following configurations.

 ```
 'web_hook' => array(